Unofficial Website for Historical Artifacts from the Palace Hotel.

 The sugar bowl is bottom marked International S. Co. - E.P. - N.S., Silver Soldered.
 040, 6 OZ, dated 1949.
 Unfortunately, the words "The Palace Hotel" are barely legible.

-Finally, matchbox holder / ashtray I can date!
+Palace Hotel matchbox holder / ashtray.
 Measuring in at 6" wide, 3 3/4" high, likely made by Gorham Co. as well.
-The top is the same as the one above, but circular and less designed at the bottom.
+The top is the same as the one below, but circular and less designed at the bottom.
 The last photo here shows the same piece on a table at the Palace in 1935.

 This piece was originally acquired from the estate of Robert Yuen, a fouth generation San Franciscian, who had an extensive Palace Hotel collection.

 After the hotel was rebuilt in 1909, the bluebell pattern was still used, but with the new Palace Hotel logo which was also colored a sky blue.
 I have only seen a handful of pieces done during this time, including this compote bowl.
 Measuring 3.5" high and 6" across, it is a beautiful example.
-This pattern was not to last very long, as shortly afterwards, the hotel adopted different patterns for the 1910s as evidenced in photographs.
-Unfortunately, this piece has no markings or date on the bottom.
+This pattern was not to last very long, as shortly afterwards, the hotel adopted different patterns for the late 1910s.
+I found a single photo online of the Palace using this china at the Alabama / Mississippi Commission Luncheon on September 8th, 1914.
+This event was held in the Concert Room, which had stunning chandeliers.
+I would love to be able to find some dinner and side plates in this pattern eventually!
+Unfortunately, this bowl has no markings or date on the bottom.

 Palace Hotel Cake Server

 Double-handled Palace Hotel silver bowl.
+I've seen these hold sugar cubes in period photographs.
 International Silver Co, 1947.

 Do Not Disturb Door Sign.
 Reinforced cardstock, c1950s.
 "To insure absolute privacy place this card on doorhandle outside of room door.
 Telephone and Telegraph service will be temporarily suspended unless otherwise instructed.
 Please remove card from door when usual service may be resumed."